Notifications

 They update on their own

-The bell checks for new notifications on its own every few seconds while you have Belvak open, so the count stays current without a page refresh.
+The bell checks for new notifications on its own about every 15 seconds while you have Belvak open, so the count stays current without a page refresh.
 Dates such as "due today" and "overdue" follow your own device time zone.

 The notification bell